 For the Dressing

-10 big leaves fresh basil
+- 10 big leaves fresh basil

-¼ teaspoon dried oregano
+- 1/4 teaspoon dried oregano

-2 cloves garlic, peeled
+- 2 cloves garlic, peeled

-¾ teaspoon salt
+- 3/4 teaspoon salt

-1 ½ teaspoons honey
+- 1-1/2 teaspoons honey

 For the Salad

-1 large (or 2 small) head(s) romaine lettuce, washed, patted dry and cut into large, bite-size pieces
+- 1 large head romaine lettuce, washed, dried and cut into large, bite-sized pieces

-1 large red bell pepper, chopped
+- 1 large red bell pepper, chopped

-1 cup chopped hothouse cucumbers
+- 1 cup chopped hothouse cucumbers

-1 large carrot, peeled into ribbons
+- 1 large carrot, peeled into ribbons

-Handful grape tomatoes, halved
+- Handful grape tomatoes, halved

-Handful pitted olives
+- Handful pitted olives

-1. Make the dressing: Combine all dressing ingredients in a food processor and blitz to blend.
+- Make the dressing: Combine all dressing ingredients in a food processor and blitz to blend.

-2. Place all salad ingredients in a large bowl.
+- Place all salad ingredients in a large bowl.
 Right before serving, add about half of the dressing and toss well.
 Add more dressing little by little as necessary; be sure to dress greens very generously, otherwise salad will be bland.
 Taste and adjust seasoning with salt and pepper.
 Reserve leftover dressing for another use.

 - Note: Ricotta salata is an Italian sheep's milk cheese that has a salty, slightly tangy flavor, almost like a dry Italian feta.
 It is not the same as the wet ricotta in the tub.
 You can find it at Whole Foods, gourmet grocers or specialty cheese shops.